 Hiking Mt.
 Timpanogos (11, 752 ft) is one of the higher peaks in the Wasatch Front, coming in 2nd behind Mt.
 Nebo.
 Though Mt.
 Nebo is the tallest peak in the Wasatch Mountains, it sees less than half the amount of hikers than "Timp" (as us locals call it) does.
 Hiking Mt.
 Timpanogos is almost a rite of passage for many Utahans - once completed, many will openly offer up their experience, advice, and how many times they've summited.

 Hiking to the American Fork Twin Peaks (11,490 ft), is not for the beginner hiker.
 Not to be confused with the other twin peaks in the valley, Broads Fork Twin Peaks and The Avenues Twin Peaks, this route leads hikers across a long knife edge with a very faint trail.
-Do not attempt this hike if you've never cross a very narrow, and rocky ridgeline before - it takes a little route finding, skill, no fear of heights, and requires some light scrambling.
-Gloves are useful for this hike so they provide extra grip and protection from the sharp rocks.
+Do not attempt this hike if you've never crossed a very narrow, rocky ridgeline before - it takes a little route finding, skill, no fear of heights, and requires some light scrambling.
+Gloves are helpful for this hike, providing extra grip and protection from the sharp rocks.

 Hiking the Red Cloud Trail at Deer Valley Ski Resort is a very scenic hikers-only trail that begins at the Silver Lake Village, at an elevation of 8,100 ft.
 Many people do not know that anyone can hike at Deer Valley for free!
 You don't have to be a member or have to have a "friend of a friend" to be able to visit and hike on the mountain during the Summer months.
 If fact, you can hike to any peak or on any trail, and ride the chair lift down for free.
 This hike was apart of the free guided monthly Deer Valley History Hike.